Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Back in March 2004, the "flawless democrat" had just won 71% of the vote in Russia's presidential election, taken control of most key state institutions, made it more difficult to set up new political parties and clamped down on the activities of non-governmental organizations.

 But it is clearly a different Putin that Schröder has in mind: the Vladimir Putin with whom he shares an intimate friendship.
-The Vladimir Putin who takes him on a Christmas sleigh ride in Moscow.
+The Vladimir Putin who took him on a Christmas sleigh ride in Moscow.
 And the Vladimir Putin who visited Schröder's home in Hanover to celebrate his 60th birthday.

 As early as 2004, Schröder was willing to leap to Putin's defense and, in essence, that is the way it has stayed.